State of Wisconsin

-A person under age 21 and not residing in an institution is a Wisconsin resident if any of the following is true:
+A person under age 21 and not residing in an institution is a Wisconsin resident if they are any of the following:

-The residence of a person under age 21 living in a Wisconsin institution when their parents or legal guardian lives outside of Wisconsin is the state in which the parent or legal guardian states the institutionalized person is present and intends to stay.
+The residence of an institutionalized person under age 21 is the state in which a parent or legal guardian indicates the institutionalized person is present and intends to stay.
+This is true whether their parent or legal guardian lives in Wisconsin or not.

-If the parents have abandoned them and no legal guardian has been appointed, their residence is the state in which the institution is located, and the person making the Medicaid application must reside in the same state.
+If the parents have abandoned them and no legal guardian has been appointed, their residence is the state in which the institution is located, as long as the person requesting health care on their behalf resides in the same state.

 If they are married, their residence is the institution's state.